"Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and there are many who go in by it." Matthew 7:13

 Now, all things were created by the One, all creatures and all beings.
 Nothing was created that was not created by Him, neither air nor sea nor land creature, neither Kindred-kind nor any other intelligent being.
 The One even created winged horses to carry the Saervan who have loved the young world since the days of its creation, and unicorns to carry the Feyhd’elth who often accompany the Saervan when they cross the Rainbow Sea, (sometimes called the Flat Sea or the Straight Sea that touches the world’s curved sea), to wander the world’s surface and explore its wonders, to delight even in its now veiled beauty and tragically brave inhabitants.
 All these beings and creatures were created by the One, and all were good.

 But by Orm’s power, the Magiss warp creation and mock the Creator.
-They fabricate vessels from the lava of Tep Hoteh, the ‘High Cauldron’—unnatural bodies drawn by the Dragon’s teeth and nails (‘tooth and nail, tooth and nail’ as the old poem goes), and by Sarnathr’s blood (‘blood calls to blood’)—grown from Marmanil Sarnathr’s substance, his atomies, siphoned through Tep Hoteh’s lava flowing through deep, subterranean veins into their Black Citadels—an imitation race with hellish grey bodies and glowing red eyes and lava-like blood pumping through their veins—soulless bodies, possessed and quickened by the Feyhd’ru.
+They fabricate vessels from the lava of Tep Attl, the ‘High Cauldron’—unnatural bodies drawn by the Dragon’s teeth and nails (‘tooth and nail, tooth and nail’ as the old poem goes), and by Sarnathr’s blood (‘blood calls to blood’)—grown from Marmanil Sarnathr’s substance, his atomies, siphoned through Tep Attl’s lava flowing through deep, subterranean veins into their Black Citadels—an imitation race with hellish grey bodies and glowing red eyes and lava-like blood pumping through their veins—soulless bodies, possessed and quickened by the Feyhd’ru.
 For these reasons the embodied Feyhd’ru are also called the lava born, the children of the dragon, dragon-spawn, dragon’s teeth, or the Grey—false beings designed to pollute creation, pervert humanity, and drive away the heavenly hosts.
-They are of two kinds: squat, massive creatures with crusted, rock-like skin and shark-like teeth who favor caves and cave like places such as bridges, who in the Fifth Age will come to be called trolls in the North, Teklos in Cor, Panthia, and Ptyah, and Septok in Bartabia and among the tribes of the Southern Continent—and leaner, angular creatures with severely pointed ears, wide mouths, extended noses and chins, and scaly serpent-like skin, who favor swamps, marshes, and forests and in the Fifth Age will come to be called goblins in the North, Necralin in Cor, Panthia, and Ptyah, and Feez in Bartabia and among the southern tribes.
-Trolls and goblins who serve the Magiss where the Nyr will not.
+They are of two kinds: squat, massive creatures with crusted, rock-like skin and stone-like, gnashing teeth who favor caves and cave like places such as bridges, who in the Fifth Age will come to be called trolls in the North, teklos in Cor and Panthia, and septok in Bartabia and Ptyah and among the tribes of the Southern Continent—and leaner, angular creatures with severely pointed ears, noses, and chins, wide mouths with shark-like teeth, and scaly serpent-like skin, who favor swamps, marshes, and forests and in the Fifth Age will come to be called goblins in the North, necralin in Cor and Panthia, and feez in Bartabia and Ptyah, and among the southern tribes.
+Feyhd-ru who serve the Magiss where the Nyr will not.

 The One sends prophets to warn against following the Nyr called pre-men, naming them, not gods, but the Fallen, the Damned, daemons and arch-daemons, and denouncing their servants, the Magiss.
 But the unrepentant Kindred rejects His prophets and persecutes His Chosen, handing them over one by one to the Magiss for torture and execution, sacrificing nearly all who stand fast in worshiping the One.